cube-drone/build-a-the-web-presentation/README.md

 Infinite scaling also gives you all of the rope you need to hang yourself with infinitely large bills, if you aren't careful about setting tight boundaries around how large your system is allowed to scale.

+Some providers that provide this kind of tooling offer you rich, detailed, powerful tools to see day-by-day breakdowns of exactly how much you're spending, which are critical, and you should take full advantage of them.
+Some other providers, and I'm not going to name names, but, CLOUDFLARE, will just fully ride out the month and then blindside you with a bill for enough money to put a down payment on a house, and then use that to muscle you into an expensive enterprise contract.

+This is the most concrete advice you're going to get from this entire document.
+Don't enable pay-per-request Cloudflare features.
+Ever.

 ## The Enduring Utility of Vertical Scaling
 A lot of what we've talked about when it comes to scaling focuses on flexibility, replication, horizontal scaling, and infinitely scalable backing services - _but_ - it's important to remember that you are not Google.